-Prior to generating the connection file and applying it to the in-vehicle server, it is recommended that the central server running ACS and receiving the video, be updating to the latest version of ACS 5, version 5.57.23929.
+Prior to generating the connection file and applying it to the in-vehicle server, ensure that both the central server and in-vehicle server are running the same version of ACS.

-After ACS has been updated, it is recommended to renew the ACS certificate and generate a new connection file before applying it to the in-vehicle server.
+Next, renew the ACS certificate and generate a new connection file before applying it to the in-vehicle server.

-- Go to the central server > configurations > Security > Certificates > click on Renew - Close ACS > Restart the ACS service controller > Open ACS > Generate a JSON Connection file
+- Go to the central server > configurations > Security > Certificates > click on Renew - With ACS 6.9 or above, this location has changed. - Open the service controller > click on certificate tab > restart as admin > Generate a new certificate > Restart the service controller

-- Go to the central server > open AXIS Camera Station (ACS) > go to the hamburger button in the top right corner > Other > Connection File > Export - Save this connection file to a thumb drive and transfer it to the invehicle server.
+- Close ACS > Restart the ACS service controller > Open ACS > Generate a JSON Connection file - Go to the central server > open AXIS Camera Station (ACS) > go to the hamburger button in the top right corner > Other > Connection File > Export - Save this connection file to a thumb drive and transfer it to the invehicle server.
 This file can be used with all of the in-vehicle servers. - You will need to update the connection file in the body worn system as well with this new file.

 Now that the connection file has been generated, it can be applied to the in-vehicle server.
-Ensure that the server is connected to the same network at the central server and connect the USB drive with the connection file on it.
+Ensure that the server is connected to the same network as the central server and connect the USB drive with the connection file on it or copy it over via remote desktop.

 - Go to the in-vehicle server > ACS > Recording Replicator > Under destination click browse > select the connection file > apply it - If applied correctly, a Destination server name should populate - Enable Scheduled backup - Schedule should be set to ALWAYS.
-Recording Replicator will look for connectivity every 3 mins and then begin offloading once connection has been established. - Select the cameras that have been installed in the vehicle - Click Sync now to test the connection.
+Recording Replicator will look for connectivity every 3 mins and then begin offloading once a connection has been established. - Select the cameras that have been installed in the vehicle. - Click Sync now to test the connection.
 If there is no recorded video, nothing will transfer. - It is recommended to create a manual recording on each camera inside of ACS and then stop recording and test the connection to ensure video transfers to the central server. - The in-vehicle server cameras will not appear in the central server until there is video to be transferred.